 One of the things I love about vintage desserts is how simple many of them are.
 This is one of the easiest desserts ever but never fails to impress.
 No special equipment or fancy ingredients are needed, and it comes together quickly.
 There are many different flavor possibilities for self-saucing pudding, too.
 Have you tried my Self-Saucing Cherry Chocolate Fudge Cake?
 I have a few more coming your way…if you love butterscotch, you’ll want to say tuned!

-This recipe is adapted from the Self-Saucing Chocolate Fudge Cake in my cookbook, Cast Iron Vegan: Easy, Delicious One-Pot Recipes in Your Cast-Iron Skillet and Dutch Oven.
-Among the few ingredient alterations is the addition of strawberries on the bottom.
 As the cake bakes, the sugar and cocoa powder trickle down to mingle with the strawberries as they release some of their juices.
 The result is a delicate chocolate sponge resting on top of strawberries swimming in a luscious chocolate sauce.
 I used Stahlbush Island Farms’ frozen strawberries which are vine ripened and perfect for year round berry goodness!

 How to Make Self-Saucing Chocolate Strawberry Pudding